 Vernon won his first batting title in 1946, hitting .353 with an AL-best 51 doubles; it was the only time during the 1940s that he finished a season above .300.
 When his average sank 90 points a year later, he was sent in a heavily one-sided deal, as Cleveland received him and future Hall-of-Fame pitcher Early Wynn; the Senators stole him back in 1950 for pitcher Dick Weik (career record: 6-22).
 Back in Washington, Vernon nabbed his second batting crown in 1953, edging out the Indians’ Al Rosen by a single point.

 Like Goslin, Vernon had to live with the fact that Griffith Stadium wasn’t going to power up his numbers.
 Of the 121 home runs he hit for Washington, only 32 came at home; but, as with Goslin, he made up for it with an abundance of doubles and triples.

-After his playing days, Vernon returned to Washington once more as the first manager of the second version of the Senators (which replaced the Minnesota-bound original); he lost over 100 games in each of his first two years and was on his way to another in 1963 when he was fired.
+After his playing days, Vernon returned to Washington once more as the first manager of the reborn Senators (which replaced the Minnesota-bound original); he lost over 100 games in each of his first two years and was on his way to another in 1963 when he was fired.

 Stan Spence (1942-47)

 A wartime baseball hero and four-time All-Star for the Senators, Spence came to Washington after he couldn’t find room in Boston butting into the highly talented Red Sox outfield.
 He established himself immediately with the Senators, hitting .323 in his first season at D.C. in 1942—and two years later, hit .316 with 18 home runs and 100 RBIs, the latter two figures in the books as personal bests; he added a phenomenal 29 assists from center field.